lsds/Tempo/repro/README.md

 ### Manual alignment

 The plot in Figure 15a requires manual alignment to reproduce similar presentation to that in the paper.
-It is unlikely that the provided default values will work for reproducers.
+It is unlikely that the provided default values will reproduce the original image exactly.
 However, the alignment parameters are at the top-level of plot_algo_specific_sched.py and can be tweaked if desired.

-### Torch failure at 3x256x256
+### Tempo-Torch OOM with Large Observations

 Under the current system configuration, Tempo's Torch backend will often fail at the largest setting tested.
 We are still investigating this issue.
+We highlight that with our main JAX backend, which executes the same SDG, this issue does not occur.

 ## Warning Messages to expect